lsu-ddem/pathways-site/content/1_IntroToCoding/2_MakingThings_Happen/1_Lesson_1/index.md

 We can now make one final modification to our embedded code and change our If/Else Statement into an If/Else If Statement!
 In this version below, we've divided the screen vertically into three equal sections and designed three test/result pairs to chain together.
 Each of these tests is comprised of multiple sub-conditionals: they all start by checking to see if mouseIsPressed contains "true", and they all ask for additional conditions to be simultaneously satisfied through the use of the && operator.
 Based on the portion of the canvas our mouse's X location falls within, we will either draw a teal square, a pink square, or a peach circle.
 As always, he code outside of the If Statement continues to run regardless:

 {{% codepen 600 zaGpgp%}}

+{{% notice warning %}}

+Building extensive If/Else If Statements can end up making your code look cluttered and hard to debug if certain tests aren't acting the way they should.
+In our [Graphics Unit](https://pdm.lsupathways.org/2_graphics/2_paintapp/2_lesson_2/), we'll learn how to nest a conditional test inside of another test in order to make more clean-looking, sensical logic flows for advanced projects.

+{{% /notice %}}